Alicepinch/stay-in-st-tropez/README.md

 - A subscription modal so users can sign up and recieve newsletters on all things St Tropez.
 - An option for customers to switch between French content and English content.
-- Different recommendations appearing depending on which button was clicked in the 'Explore' area.
+- Different recommendations appearing depending on which button was clicked in the 'Explore' area (This was outlined in planned features however there was no time to implement this so would be a future feature)
-- A list of all locations next to the map when the buttons are clicked so the informatin is clear.
+- A list of all locations next to the map when the buttons are clicked so the information is clear.

 ## Technologies Used